 - This single customer view helped BCF build multi-dimensional segments based on several profile attributes.
 This includes ones based on location, browsing behaviors, and even preferences regarding frame style, color, and terrain (e.g., road, gravel, and mountain biking).

-- With custom segments created in a matter of minutes, the Belgian Cycling Factory team could immediately activate that first-party data in targeted, cross-channel marketing activities.
+- With custom segments created in a matter of minutes, Belgian Cycling Factory could immediately activate that first-party data in targeted, cross-channel marketing activities.
 For instance, in Facebook and Instagram ads and on-site dialogues.

 More intricate customer insights and dynamically updated customer segments continue to provide BCF with the data it needs to succeed with its cross-channel personalization and individualization tactics and continually become more efficient and agile.